buepro/typo3-grevman/Documentation/Administration/Index.rst

 Carry out the following standard installation steps:

 #.
+Create page structure.
+Typically it consists of the following pages:
+   ┡ 🗌 Grevman
+   ┊ ┃ 🗌 Login
+   ┊ ┣ 🖿 Participants
+   ┊ ┣ 🖿 Leaders
+   ┊ ┗ 🖿 Data
+#.
 Add static template to page where the plugin will be used
 #.
 Add static pagesTS configuration `Grevman: General storage` to the page
    properties (resources tab - Page TSconfig) from the parent storage folder